Rebase and resolve merge conflicts

 7. Switch to Vim’s edit mode by pressing i.

-9. Change the word pick to squash or fixup (or s or f).
+9. For each commit, except the first one, change pick to squash or fixup (or s or f).

 11. End edit mode, save, and quit: